The 7 Best Audio Interfaces For Shure SM7B (2023)

 5. Focusrite Scarlett 2i2

-The Focusrite Scarlett 2i2 (3rd Gen) is arguably the world’s most famous audio interface.
+The Focusrite Scarlett 2i2 (4th Gen) is arguably the world’s most famous audio interface.
 It’s not by coincidence.
-While Focusrite’s marketing team’s been doing a great job, this piece of gear is a standout because it’s right in the middle: you get solid preamps, audio monitoring, fabrication, and usability at a great cost.
+While Focusrite’s marketing team’s been doing a great job, this piece of gear is a standout because it’s right in the middle: you get solid, ultra-low-noise preamps, audio monitoring, fabrication, and usability at a great cost.

 The Scarlett 2i2 has been tried and tested by thousands of users and reviewers, and the conclusion tends to be the same: it’s worth buying!
-If you need a solid but affordable audio interface with nice sound quality to power up your Shure SM7B, why not go with the most popular option?
+While the 3rd gen already changed the game of the audio interface world, the 4th gen comes upgraded and packed with features.

 Pros